How organizers plan to make the Olympics happen - KESQ

 According to a recent poll by broadcaster JNN, 37% of respondents thought the Olympics should be canceled, 33% thought they should be held with limited spectators and 28% thought they should be postponed.

-An anti-Olympics petition has gained over 350,000 signatures, while protestors have also taken to the streets to demonstrate against the Games going ahead.
+An anti-Olympics petition has gained more than 350,000 signatures, while protestors have also taken to the streets to demonstrate against the Games going ahead.

 More recently, an IOC press conference on May 12 was interrupted by a protestor shouting “no Olympics anywhere” and holding a banner that read “no Olympics in Tokyo.”